 The bookstore offers the convenience of sending your books to your front door.
 Visit the bookstore online or in person.

 Yes.
 You have the same access to all of our electronic resources off-campus as you do on-campus.
-In order to access WMCC Library Resources off-campus you will need your EasyLogin (same as your Blackboard, SIS, and email) information.
+In order to access WMCC Library Resources off-campus you will need your EasyLogin (same as your Canvas, SIS, and email) information.

 Your instructor can be contacted via email.
 He or she will provide you with that email address or once you are registered, you can obtain the email through the Student Information System (SIS).

 No. Whether you take a class online or on-campus, the content covered is the same.
 Online students must have motivation, self-discipline, time management skills and basic computer skills.
 For the majority of classes, writing skills are essential.